kinghuthman/js-methods/README.md

 find()
 // returns the first element in an array that passes a test

-reduce()
-// reduces the array to a single value, executes a provided function on each value, the return is stored
-// in an accumulator (result), reduce(accumulator, currentValue, currentIndex, array) have access. can also
-// set the initial value to 0

 from()
 // method creates a new, shallow-copied Array instance from an array-like or iterable object.